1982 – 1987 (4 years)

 Johnson embarked on an initially successful solo career, but he quickly spiraled into obscurity.
 The rest of the band broke up completely after several attempts to recruit a new lead singer.
+Nonetheless, the group had proved hugely influential.
 Their three number one singles have been extensively remixed and repackaged over the years, and, despite their limited back catalogue, the band is generally seen as being one of the defining moments of the eighties.
 Numerous new wave and post-punk music revivalists look back to their aggressive yet stylish sound as an inspiration.
 The band is also known today for having a hit video game based around them for the ZX Spectrum, Amstrad CPC and Commodore 64, giving them an interesting spot in video gaming history.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!